-Effective April 1, 2012, the Company entered into an advisory agreement with director Dr. Robert Kammer (the "Advisory Agreement") pursuant to which Dr. Kammer will provide certain services to the Company in addition to his services as a director, including, but not limited to, providing management and advice regarding the operations of the registration clinical trials including start-up and on-going clinical operational and development activities, manufacturing and quality control of the clinical and commercial supplies, project and operational management, assistance in the identification of new drug delivery technologies that may be available for acquisition or license and assistance in the idevelopment of the Company's intellectual property.
-As part of Dr. Kammer's compensation under the Advisory Agreement, the Company granted to Dr. Kammer on April 1, 2012 an option to purchase up to 300,000 shares of the Company's common stock at an exercise price of \$0.90 per share under the Plan.
-The potion terminates on March 31, 2017 and vests over a two year period, with 75,000 options vesting immediately upon issuance and an aitorian basis until the termination of the Advisory Agreement.
+Effective April 1, 2012, the Company entered into an advisory agreement with director Dr. Robert Kammer (the "Advisory Agreement") pursuant to which Dr. Kammer will provide certain services to the Company in addition to his services as a director, including, but not limited to, providing management and advice regarding the operations of the registration clinical trials including start-up and on-going clinical aperational and development activities, manufacturing and quality control of the clinical and commercial supplies, project and operational management, assistance in the identification of new drop elivery technologies that may be available for acquisition or license and assistance in the development of the Company's intellectual property.
+Under the terms of the Advisory Agreement, Dr. Kammer is to be compensated \$10,000 per month in the form of common stock based on \$0.90 price per share being allocated to each dollar of payment due to Dr. Kammer.
+Upon the completion of a financing transaction yielding not less than \$15,000,000 to the Company, Dr. Kammer may uniliaterally choose to be paid in either cash or common stock, based on the saved on the saved on the saved on the saved that the common stock issuable to Dr. Kammer as compensation under his advisory agreement is to be accrued and issued on a quarterly or annual basis; accordingly, as of the date hereof no such shares have been issued to Dr. Kammer.
+The balance due to Dr. Kammer at June 30, 2012 under the Advisory Agreement was \$30,000 (share equivalent of 33,333 common shares) and is included in accounts payable and accrued expenses in the accompanying unaudited condensed consolidated balance sheet.

+In connection with the Advisory Agreement, the Company granted to Dr. Kammer an option to purchase up to 300,000 shares of the Company's common stock at an exercise price of \$0.90 per share under the Plan pursuant to the Company's form of Nonqualified Stock Option Agreement.
+The option terminates on March 31, 2017 and vests over a two year period, with 75,000 options vesting immediately upon issuance and an additional 9,375 options vesting monthly for the next twenty four months thereafter.
+In accordance with accounting guidance for share-based compensation to consultants, the unvested portion of the option will be revalued on an interim basis until the termination of the Advisory Agreement.
 The Advisory Agreement is to terminate on the earlier of the completion of the services or the second anniversary of the date of the agreement.
-As of September 30, 2012, the revalued aggregate estimated fair value of the stock option, based on the Black-Scholes-Merton pricing model, was \$333,420.
+As of June 30, 2012, the revalued aggregate estimated fair value of the stock option, based on the Black-Scholes-Merton pricing model, was \$203,736.

-The table below illustrates the fair value per share determined by the Black-Scholes-Merton option pricing model with the following assumptions used for the grants issued to consultants during the nine months ended September 30, 2012:
+The table below illustrates the fair value per share determined by the Black-Scholes-Merton option pricing model with the following assumptions used for the grants issued to consultants during the six months ended June 30, 2012:

-Nine Months Ended September 30, 2012
+30,2012

-Weighted-average fair value of options granted \$ 1.46
+Weighted-average fair value of options granted \$ 0.68

-Expected terms (in years) 4.50-5.00
+Expected terms (in years) 4.83-5.00

 Expected volatility 306% - 361%

 Risk-free interest rate 0.62%-1.03%

-Dividend viold
+Dividend yield -